 Swyftx VS Digital Surge 2022

 Swyftx and Digital Surge vary to a certain extent in design and functionality but they were built for the same purpose — to bring cryptocurrencies closer to Australian users.
-Both Australian cryptocurrency exchanges make all efforts to deliver a winning combo of easy AUD-to-crypto purchases, competitive fees, and an amicable user interface.
+Both Australian crypto exchanges make all efforts to deliver a winning combo of easy AUD-to-crypto purchases, competitive fees, and an amicable user interface.

 So, it won’t be easy to choose a winner in this “crypto combat” for local supremacy.
 For that reason, we’ll make a head-to-head comparison between these two Brisbane-based crypto exchanges in terms of their key features and limitations.